-1. Completed application, including required writing section(s)

-- 2. Non-refundable application fee (\$60 domestic students, \$75 international students) - 3.
-Official transcript(s) from all colleges/universities attended - 4.
-Official high school transcript(s) (if applicable)
+- 1. Completed application, including required writing section(s) - 2.
+Non-refundable application fee (\$60 domestic students, \$75 international students) - Official transcript(s) from all colleges/universities attended - 4.
+Official high school transcript(s), if applicable (High school transcripts are not required for students with more than 40 college credits earned by the time of application.)